 The technology of the infrared LEDs in trail cameras has come a long way in recent years.
 Whereas older infrared LEDs lights always produced a soft red glow that was visible (at least to animals that can see red well), many of the newest cameras have so-called “black LEDs.”
 These lights don’t produce the red glow that might alert a person or animal that it is being recorded.

-Few if any of the smallest trail cameras have those no-glow LEDs (if you are looking for no-glow trail cameras then you can get here in different sizes).
+Few if any of the smallest trail cameras have those no-glow LEDs (read more about no-glow trail cameras here).
 Most are low-glow cameras, which helps keep their costs down but does mean their operation may be noticed.
 However, the glow is really confined to the LED bulb, and only a human would know what it is.
 Most animals shrug off the red light.
 Placing your camera in an area that a human would have difficult accessing makes the red glow harder to detect.

 Theft of trail cameras is a problem for public-land hunters and property owners alike.
 It is always smart to lock up your trail cameras, but people don’t usually steal what they don’t see.
 Their diminutive size makes small trail cameras much harder to detect and much easier to camouflage.